kactlabs/genai-daily/1-llava-ocr-csp/README.md

 # Llava OCR App

-This project leverages Llava vision capabilities and Streamlit to create a 100% locally running computer vision app that can perform both OCR and extract structured text from the image.
+A powerful local OCR application built with Llava vision model and Streamlit.
+Extract and structure text from images with advanced computer vision capabilities, running entirely on your machine without external API dependencies.

 ## Installation and setup